qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 RGB Renderer
 .............

-With the |multibandColor| RGB renderer, three selected attributes from the point cloud will be used as the red, green and blue component.
+With the |multibandColor| :guilabel:`RGB` renderer, three selected attributes from the point cloud will be used as the red, green and blue component.
 If the attributes are named accordingly, QGIS selects them automatically and fetches :guilabel:`Min` and :guilabel:`Max` values for each band and scales the coloring accordingly.
 However, it is also possible to modify the values manually.